hzFishy/UnrealNotes/content/Unity/Visual Scripting/Found issues.md

 	- Example :
 		- Something calls `EventA`, `EventA` calls `EventB`
 		- an error occurs in `EventB`
-		- In the console the error can be reported at `EventA`, with not indication in the call chain
+		- In the console the error will be reported at `EventA`, with no indication in the call chain

 - ==Adding object variables to prefab is broken==
 	- If you add a object variable to the prefab definition, already placed instances will not be updated (resulting in missing object variables)
 	- same issue with default value

-- ==Broken node search==:
+- ==Broken node search==
 	- No contextual search
 	- If dragging from pin, can hide possible nodes (I recommended always searching from nothing, in some simple cases like with bools, ints, floats or flow control it works)